2 Mathematics

 y - sum_squared(x, x) # tests if there are any differences

-There are many possible functions to apply
+There are many possible functions you can apply

 # Return Y-value with minimum absolute difference from 3